Vocabulary: Synonyms, Antonyms & Word Relationships (B2) - Lesson 3: Exploring Connotation & Denotation

 A Word's Real Meaning vs. Its Feeling

 Every word has a dictionary definition.
 But is that its only meaning?
 Not always.
 Words also carry feelings, ideas, and cultural associations.
-Understanding the difference between a word's "official" meaning (denotation1) and its "feeling" (connotation2) is a very advanced skill.
+Understanding the difference between a word's "official" meaning (denotation) and its "feeling" (connotation) is a very advanced skill.

-Connotation is the emotional, cultural, or social idea and feeling that a word suggests.
-Connotations can be positive (+), negative (-), or neutral (N).
+A word's connotation is the idea or feeling it suggests.
+It can be positive (+), negative (-), or neutral (N).

 Example 1: Describing a person's weight.